apify/apify-docs/sources/platform/console/two-factor-authentication.md

 ---

-If you use email and password to sign in to Apify Console, you can enable two-factor authentication for your account.
+If you use your email and password to sign in to Apify Console, you can enable two-factor authentication for your account.
 This will add an extra layer of security to your account and will prevent anyone who gains access to your password from signing in to your account.

 ## Setting up two-factor authentication

 To set up two-factor authentication, go to your [account settings](https://console.apify.com/account/settings) and scroll down to the **Two-factor authentication** section.
-Currently there is only one option, which is the **Authenticator app**.
-If you have two-factor authentication already enabled, will be a label **enabled** next it.
+Currently, there is only one option, which is the **Authenticator app**.
+If you have two-factor authentication already enabled, there will be a label **enabled** next to it.

 ![Apify console two-factor authentication section](./images/console-account-two-factor-disabled.png)